maoxuli/netb/netb/README.md

 ## Error handling

 NetB supports error handling either with or without exceptions.
-It defined an error object used with return values to catch details of error status.
-The two error handling methods may be used separately or mixed.
+It introduced an error object used together with return values to catch details of error status, providing the same power of error handing as the exceptions.
+The two error handling styles may be mixed and switched at any points.
 The foundamental implementation is in classes listed below:

 - Error
+- ErrorClass (and sub-classes)
-- Exception
+- Exception (and sub-classes)
 - ErrorCode

 ## A very thin wrapper of socket API

-In some cases, a thin wrapper of socket API that supports cross-platform has been enough.
-The files below include the wrappers of socket descriptor and associated operations, socket multiplexing, and socket address.
+In some cases, a thin wrapper of socket API that only for the purpose of cross-platform has been enough.
+The files below include simple C++ wrappers of socket descriptor and associated operations, socket address, and socket multiplexing.
+They may work independently or coorperatively.

 - Socket
 - SocketSelector